 Stashbusting Challenge 2022

-This pattern is part of the Stashbusting Challenge for 2022 hosted by Knitting with Chopsticks.
-From June 22 through June 28, you can download this and other stashbusting patterns for free as part of week 2 of the challenge.
+This pattern was part of the Stashbusting Challenge for 2022 hosted by Knitting with Chopsticks.
+The stashbusting challenge has ended.

 Crochet Bonding Squares